ArighnaIITG/DS-AL/README.md

 # DS-AL
-A Collection of examples of all data structures and algorithms written in C++ and Python.
+A Collection of examples of all data structures and algorithms written in C++.